fredboudon/lpy-training/README.md

 [Conda Download](https://conda.io/miniconda.html).
 Use the Python 3.10 based installation.

-Then, after install of conda, run the following command to create an environment with openalea.lpy and its notebooks extension.
+Then, after install of conda, run the following command in an Anaconda Shell to create an environment with openalea.lpy and its notebooks extension.

     conda env create -f environment.yml